Tax and pensions

 Online Personal Tax Accounts were launched by HMRC to help individuals view and edit their details online.

-This will be part of the Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) which starts in April 2026.
-Every 3 months, landlords and sole traders earning more than £10,000 a year will have to send a summary to HMRC.
+This will be part of the Making Tax Digital for Income Tax (MTD for IT) which starts in April 2026.
+Every 3 months, landlords and sole traders signed up to MTD for IT will have to send a summary of their business income to HMRC.

 The soft landing period gave businesses extra time to comply with Making Tax Digital for VAT without risking any penalties.
 It ended on 1 April 2021.